MarcoCiaramella/OpenSimplex2/GPU/OpenCL/README.md

 GPU implementation in C of [OpenSimplex 2](https://github.com/KdotJPG/OpenSimplex2)

 ## How to use
-Make sure you have a driver supporting OpenCL.
+Make sure you have an OpenCL driver installed.
 ### OpenSimplex2F
 ```c
 /* file test.c */